r4ulcl/wifi_db/README.md

 - ProbeClientsConnected: Displays the list of poor users connected to WiFi networks.
 This is useful to check the problems of users connecting to networks in the scope.

-- HandshakeAP: Show the APs, client and file for each handshake in the Handshake table
+- HandshakeAP: Show the APs, client file and hashcat hash for each handshake in the Handshake table

 - IdentityAP: Show the APs, client and Identity for each identity its table